 Corrections, Retractions, and Updates after Publication

 Sometimes, after the publication of an article, it may be necessary to change the article due to reasons determined by the journal's editor, one of the reviewers, or readers, or at the request of the authors themselves.
-This is done after careful review by the supporting editor to ensure that the necessary changes are made by the guidelines of the Committee on Publication Ethics (COPE).
+This is done after careful review by the supporting editor to ensure that the necessary changes are made by the guidelines of COPE.
 Any changes will be accompanied by a post-publication notice permanently and a link is made to the original published article to help the reader see both the retraction note and the article itself.
 This can be in the form of a corrective notice, corrigendum, and retraction.
 The purpose of this mechanism is to make permanent and transparent changes, to ensure the integrity of scientific records.

 In case of infringements of professional, and ethical issues, such as multiple submissions, bogus claims of authorship, duplication, plagiarism, fraudulent use of data, or the like that are determined to violate EHJ ethics guidelines, a retraction will be used to correct errors in published articles.
 The EHJ for retraction of a published article uses the COPE guidelines: https://publicationethics.org/retraction-guidelines